glotzerlab/signac-docs/docs/source/projects.rst

     >>> print(project.doc.hello)
     'world'

+.. currentmodule:: signac.contrib.job

-In addition, **signac** also provides the :py:meth:`signac.Project.fn` method, which is analogous to the :py:meth:`signac.Job.fn` method described above:
+In addition, **signac** also provides the :py:meth:`signac.Project.fn` method, which is analogous to the :py:meth:`Job.fn` method described above:

 .. code-block:: python